trillianx/machine_learning_notes/README.md

-# machine_learning_notes
+# Machine Learning Notes

 These contain my notes on machine learning.
+The book that is followed is "Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow", Second Edition.